CmndrSalamander/Math-Stuff/README.md

-# Cool Math Things
-# Check Them Out
+# I Found These Files and Decided to Share Them With You